XPRIZE/GLEXP-Team-KitkitSchool/LOCALIZE.md

 ___
 ## Library

-  1. The Library application consists of a collection story books and videos that need to be localized:
+  1. The Library application consists of a collection of story books and videos that need to be localized:
-  		1. The story book comprises of images located at [library/localized](https://github.com/XPRIZE/GLEXP-Team-KitkitSchool/tree/master/library/localized)/en-us/assets/en-us.
+  		1. A storybook is comprised of images located at [library/localized](https://github.com/XPRIZE/GLEXP-Team-KitkitSchool/tree/master/library/localized)/en-us/assets/en-us.
   		2. The videos are located at [library/localized](https://github.com/XPRIZE/GLEXP-Team-KitkitSchool/tree/master/library/localized)/en-us/res/raw.
   2. Strings are being used in the Library to display names for various elements.
 These can be localized by changing string values at the following locations:
   		1. Change the value for each element in [strings.xml](https://github.com/XPRIZE/GLEXP-Team-KitkitSchool/blob/master/library/app/src/main/res/values/strings.xml) file except for the following element: